darul75/aws-deployment-guide/README.md

 | 10.0.0.0/16   | local         |
 | 0.0.0.0/0     | igw-5bb52530 |

 where eni-9a3e8ded is Network Interface (EC2) id, corresponding to NAT instance ENI.
+You can specify id of your NAT instance, aws will find network interface for you (ENI).

 ### Subnet Associations